willfaught/paige/README.md

 By default, everything is shown.
-If you want a more minimal look, try the following in your `layouts/partials/paige/style-first.css`:
+If you want a more minimal look, try the following in `yoursite/layouts/partials/paige/style-first.css`:

 ```css
 #paige-authors,